abongsjoel/streams/README.md

 # Video Streaming App

-> In this project, I created a React application that streams videos on the users local computer
+> In this project, I created a React application that streams videos on the user's local computer

 ![screenshot](../main/screenshot.png)